VMAQ-4: Reorganization and the 1980s

 Due to force restructures, the Marine Corps decided to reorganize its squadrons to establish dedicated electronic attack and reconnaissance squadrons.
-The result was the establishment on July 1, 1974 of VMFP-3 at MCAS El Toro, which would then only fly the RF-4B Phantom II.
-All EA-6A aircraft were reorganized at MCAS Cherry Point, North Carolina under the designation VMAQ-2.
-In September 1975, VMCJ-1 and its “Romeo Mike” tail flash was disestablished.
+The result was the establishment on 1 July 1974 of VMFP-3 at MCAS El Toro, which would then only fly the RF-4B Phantom II.
+All EA-6A aircraft were reorganized at MCAS Cherry Point, North Carolina, under the designation VMAQ-2.
+In September 1975, VMCJ-1 and its "Romeo Mike" tail flash were disestablished.
 During this time, the U.S. Navy had been receiving the newly designed Grumman EA-6B Prowler.
 The Marine Corps decided to maintain its war proven EA-6A's until the Prowler Improved Capability (ICAP) aircraft would be produced.
 In the early 1980s, the Marine Corps began receiving the ICAP EA-6B Prowlers.
 The growing number of Prowlers forced the Marine Corps to reduce its number of EA-6A's.
 To accomplish this, the Marine Corps moved its EA-6A's to the Marine Reserves at NAS Whidbey Island, Washington.
-This allowed the Marine Corps to maintain a proven electronic attack asset and on May 21, 1981 VMAQ-4 was established as a reserve squadron at NAS Whidbey Island flying the EA-6A.
-Many members of the new VMAQ-4 had flown EA-6As in Vietnam while in VMCJ-1, and when the time came to designate a tail code the members reprised the old “RM” as a remembrance of VMCJ-1.
+This allowed the Marine Corps to maintain a proven electronic attack asset and on 21 May 1981 VMAQ-4 was established as a reserve squadron at NAS Whidbey Island flying the EA-6A.
+Many members of the new VMAQ-4 had flown EA-6As in Vietnam while in VMCJ-1, and when the time came to designate a tail code, the members reprised the old "RM" as a remembrance of VMCJ-1.